Saint Matthew the Apostle

 Two words, no negotiation

 That's exactly what Jesus does.
-Matthew records his own calling with almost startling brevity: "As Jesus went on from there, he saw a man named Matthew sitting at the tax collector's booth.
-'Follow me,' he told him, and Matthew got up and followed him" (Matthew 9:9, NIV).
+Matthew records his own calling with almost startling brevity: "As Jesus passed on from there, he saw a man called Matthew sitting at the tax office; and he said to him, 'Follow me.'
+And he rose and followed him" (Matthew 9:9, RSV-CE).
 There's no recorded hesitation, no bargaining, no explanation offered for why a man in the middle of his workday would simply stand up and leave it behind.
 The text doesn't dwell on his motives — only on the immediacy of his response.

 A recruitment other observant Jews would have questioned